ilcato/homebridge-fibaro-home-center/README.md

 If you have any issues with this plugin, enable all logs in plugin config and the debug mode in the homebridge settings and restart the homebridge / child bridge.
 This will print additional information to the log.
 </details>

-# Contribution and support
+# Contributing and support

-- Feel free to create a [Issue](https://github.com/ilcato/homebridge-fibaro-home-center/issues) or [Pull Request](https://github.com/ilcato/homebridge-fibaro-home-center/pulls)
+- Feel free to create [Issue](https://github.com/ilcato/homebridge-fibaro-home-center/issues) or [Pull Request](https://github.com/ilcato/homebridge-fibaro-home-center/pulls)

 # Latest release notes